infobsmi/b33s/docs/docker/README.md

   quay.io/minio/minio server /data --console-address ":9001"
 ```

-To create a MinIO container with persistent storage, you need to map local persistent directories from the host OS to virtual config.
+To create a B33S container with persistent storage, you need to map local persistent directories from the host OS to virtual config.
 To do this, run the below commands

 ### GNU/Linux and macOS